agqt/llamascripts/README.md

 # Examples

 The script provides a brief conversation history (can be extended) that is not visible when running the program, but sets the foundation for the model's subsequent generations.
-If, for example, you want to simulate a patient in a hospital running into House M.D., you could use the conversation_history below (remember to change `"role": "bot"` to `"role": "house"` elsewhere in the script if you do use this, and you can optionally edit the response print line to say `<name>: ` instead of `Bot: `):
+If, for example, you want to simulate a patient in a hospital running into House M.D., you could use the conversation_history below (remember to change `"role": "bot"` to `"role": "<name>"` elsewhere in the script if you do use this, and you can optionally edit the response print line to say `<Name>: ` instead of `Bot: `):

 ```
 conversation_history = [{"role": "user", "content": "Who are you?
 Wait, you're doctor House!"},